 Last week was the first week for the new class of students attending the New York Film Academy (NYFA) Broadcast Journalism school.
 On their third day of classes they were introduced to nonlinear video editing software.
 Yes, it was time to meet Avid Media Composer 8.
 And the first reactions were… positive.
-The credit goes to our fabulous Editing instructor Christine Schottanes, and equally stellar TA (and NYFA grad) Catherine Kobayashi, for making complicated software understandable.
+The credit goes to our fabulous Editing instructor Christine Schottanes, and our equally stellar TA and NYFA grad for making complicated software understandable.

 The class has students from Zambia, New York City, Ukraine, Connecticut, England, China, Louisiana, Spain, and Brazil.

 When I posted this on Facebook, I heard from NYFA grad Laura Isern.
 She was chosen from among more than a thousand applicants for a prestigious journalism training program run by Brazilian media giant Globo.